JinfengChen/JinfengChen.github.io/_pages/cv.md

   * Tumor heterogeneity and evolution during drug treatment

 * Assistant Project Scientist at University of California, Riverside, 2017-2019
-  * Transposable element diversity in 3,000 rice genomes
+  * Transposable element diversity in rice population

 * Postdoctoral Fellow at University of California, Riverside, 2013-2017
   * Dynamic of transposable elements and their impact in rice